 After gaining initial understanding and basics of manual testing, we will discuss some important testing techniques that are essential for building up your skill set.
 As manual testing comprises of several steps, tips and techniques so we will refer you to the previously discussed topics too to help you gain in-depth understanding of each topic.

 Let’s begin with the basic concepts of manual software testing.

-Manual testing is the process of testing the software manually to identify the bug, issues and defect in the software product.
+Manual testing is the process of testing the software manually to identify the bug, issues and defects in the software product.
 The aim of a software tester is to break the system and understand the response of system to various scenarios.

-Stages of manual testing
+Stages of manual testing:

 A software product goes through the following stages of manual testing.
 Firstly, each testable unit of software is tested by the developers, then individual units are integrated together and eventually the entire system is placed together.
 At this stage, system testing is performed to make sure that the entire system is behaving as per requirements.

 After the software product passes software system testing, the product is handed over to the users.
 The users perform User Acceptance Testing before the product is finally approved or rejected.

 Unit testing is the testing of individual units and components performed by the developer.
 A unit is the smallest testable part of the software.
 Unit testing uses white box testing method and usually performed using a programming language.
 It is essential for the developers to unit test the software before handing over the release to QA.

 Unit testing offers several benefits.
 It makes your code reusable as you need to use a modular approach for coding, if you intend to do unit testing.
 It also makes a debugging a lot easier.